Get

 6. Have Some Alone Time With Your Dog

 When adding a new addition to the home, try not to deprive your dog of one-on-one time.
 Take your dog for a walk or go to the park; do anything you used to do with your dog before the new arrival.
-Doing so will let your dog know that he’s still your baby and the new kitten is not affecting your connection.
+Doing so will let your dog know that they’re still your priority and the new kitten is not affecting your connection.
+By tiring out your dog with walks, exercise and mental stimulation, you are increasing the chances of them being calm when interacting with the kitten.

 7. Keep It Slow

 We can’t reiterate enough to keep things slow.
-You never want your dog to scare the kitten to where it’ll be scared of your dog for the rest of its life.
-Remember that first impressions are important and possibly forever lasting, so keeping things slow will have a much better outcome.
+You never want your dog to scare the kitten to where they’ll be scared of your dog for the rest of their life.
+Remember that first impressions are important and possibly long lasting, so keeping things slow will have a much better outcome.
 Keep the visits short and supervised each time until all of you are 100 % comfortable.

 Dogster divider_v3_NEW_MAY_24_